Four Beasts in One

 In Revelation, the animal features of

-all four “beasts” are combined into one new entity, then they are listed
+all four “beasts” are combined into one new entity, then the animal attributes

 Daniel’s fourth beast has “ten horns,”